Furness Abbey – Barrow in Furness:

 Furness Abbey near Barrow in Furness was once one of the richest Cistercian monasteries in England.

 The wealth came from such things as farming, controlled fishing, production of grain and leather.

-The majestic red sandstone remains of the lovely 12th-Century abbey lie in a peaceful valley.
+The majestic red sandstone are the remains of the lovely 12th-Century abbey that sits in a peaceful valley.

 William Wordsworth called it the ‘vale of nightshade’.

 The soaring ruins soak up the grandeur of this 900-year old site.

 The majestic remains of Furness Abbey once housed the flourishing community of a wealthy order.

 Many of the buildings are still standing which made up the Abbey, including the Outer Court, the Church with its North and South Transept and Tower, the Cloister Court, Chapter House, the dormitory, infirmary and kitchen.